-If you suffer from a Bartolino cyst, then we hope that one of these remedies works for you.
-Tell us if it was successful or not and let us know if you have other effective home treatments.
+If you suffer from a Bartolino cyst, we hope one of these remedies works for you.
+Tell us if it was successful, and let us know if you have other effective home treatments.

 Bartolino cyst prognosis

-While Bartolino cysts can be quite painful, they are not life threatening.
-New cysts can not be prevented, but the surgical or laser removal of a cyst makes it less likely that a new cyst will be formed in the same site.
+While Bartolino cysts can be quite painful, they are not life-threatening.
+New cysts can not be prevented, but the surgical or laser removal of a cyst makes it less likely that a new cyst will be formed at the same site.

 Those with a cyst are more likely than those without a cyst to have one in the future.
 They can be repeated every few years or more frequently.
-Many women who have performed a marsupialization find that recurrences may decrease, but in reality they do not stop.
+Many women who have performed a marsupialization find that recurrences may decrease, but they do not stop in reality.

-The incidence of Bartolino’s duct cysts increases with age until menopause , and decreases thereafter.
+The incidence of Bartolino’s duct cysts increases with age until menopause and decreases after that.
 Hispanic women may be affected more often than white women and black women.

-The risk of developing a cyst of the Bartolino gland increases with the number of births.
+The risk of developing a cyst of the Bartolino gland increases with fewer births.

 Living with a cyst of Bartolino’s gland

-It is possible that Bartolino’s gland cysts come back after treatment.
+Bartolino’s gland cysts may come back after treatment.
 This can happen even years later.
 If so, your doctor can treat the cyst again.

-Your doctor can also completely remove Bartolino’s glands if the cysts recur frequently.
+Your doctor can also wholly remove Bartolino’s glands if the cysts recur frequently.

 Questions to ask your doctor

-- I have a lump on one of my vaginal lips.
+- I lump one of my vaginal lips.
 Could it be a cyst of Bartolino’s gland?

 - Do I need any tests, like tests for sexually transmitted infections?

-- How serious is the cyst?
+- How deep is the cyst?
 Is he infected?